 - First and foremost: How does an Institution like yours hire a woman of that caliber?
 Devoid of any grace and diplomacy, she looks and sounds much better suited for the Post Office or the Mexican Border.
 Any of your wonderful and genteel employees and volunteers (including a couple very dear friends who worked there in past years), at the information desk or registration desk could blow her out of the water.

 - I have visited the Met hundreds of time.
 Contrary to what your supervisor abundantly expressed as much with her speech as with her body language, I AM perfectly used to Museums and other fine settings, and I am perfectly aware of the decorum.
 I used to go regularly with a dear elderly friend and Patron of the Met (who passed away a few years ago), who was on a special diet and simply had to bring his food with him.
 We always went to the cafeteria and ordered everything…. but the actual piece de resistance, always in the form of a sandwich to keep it simple.
 Never a peep from anyone.
-In a world beset by allergies and other ailments and dietary burdens, how could you not understand that?
+In a world beset by special diet needs, allergies and other ailments and dietary burdens, how could you not understand that?

 - The choices I was given at the door was a. dispose of your sandwich immediately, or b. leave.
 Could either of these alternatives sound satisfactory to you?